zgolkhou/software_design/Content_Moderation_Model/README.md

 # Content Moderation Model

-A model to identify reviews that violate iHerb content rules.
+A model to identify reviews that violate content rules.

 Project Organization
 ------------